 Reading is the foundation of all education.
 When children can read, other subjects become available to them and independent learning can begin.
 It is a skill that children will use every single day for the rest of their lives!

 We want our children to develop a life-long love of reading and we introduce children to a wide range of texts right from the start of Nursery through to Year 2.
 The texts are chosen carefully, providing a variety of genres from traditional tales, poems and rhymes, well-loved stories, information books and new stories not heard before.
+The books also cover a range of interests, cultures and online safety.
 Children often have favourite books that they look at time and again, learning the words off by heart.
 Through daily story times across school, we introduce children to texts that may be too challenging for them to read, however this encourages them to encounter more demanding sentence structures, vocabulary and themes.

 Sharing stories with children, alongside the teaching of phonics, builds children’s reading capabilities.
 It allows children’s ears to tune in to the structures and patterns of stories, with adults modelling how to read with fluency, expression and enjoyment.
 It provides opportunities for talking about stories and words, considering meaning and helping children to understand and build imagination.

 We have a range of reading books for use in school and at home which complement and support our approach to phonics and early reading.
 All reading books, when children are first learning to read, are fully decodable (can be read just using the phonics skills a child has learned) and are closely matched to your child's phonics learning.
 Gradually, as children become more fluent readers the level of challenge increases.

 Guided reading sessions take part daily in school and work alongside our phonics lessons.
 Here we explicitly teach children how to apply their phonic knowledge in order to read texts.
 Books are carefully matched to children’s phonic abilities and they work within an adult-led small group to read together.
 Other opportunities are taken throughout the day for some children to have one-to-one reading with an adult.